-Meetings/proceedings will be scheduled not less than three (3) business days in advance.
+Meetings/proceedings will be scheduled not less than three (3) business days in advance, except at the request of a party.
 If a party intends to have an advisor present at a meeting/proceeding, the party must notify the investigator at least twenty-four (24) hours in advance of the meeting/proceeding of the identity of the advisor.
-Advisors serve in a supportive role, and are not permitted to participate actively in the investigation, or communicate with anyone other than the person being advised, except that should the case proceed to a hearing, the Advisor for each party will question the other party and any witnesses that are called.
+Advisors serve in a supportive role, and are not permitted to participate actively in the investigation, or communicate with anyone other than the person being advised, except that should the case proceed to a hearing, the Advisor for each party will question those who participate in the hearing.
 Advisors are expected to conduct themselves in a professional manner at all times and respect the decisions made by the Hearing Officer.
 Advisors who fail to comply with these rules will be asked to leave and will not be permitted to attend future meetings/proceedings.
 Should this occur, the impacted party will be able to select another person to serve as their advisor.